harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 write.table(fpkm_counts,"analysis/DeSeq/Method_2/Nov9/fpkm_counts.txt",sep="\t",na="",quote=F)
 ```

-#Use custom python scripts to create lists of genes in orthogroups for each of the comparison mechanisms
+## Use custom python scripts to create lists of genes in orthogroups

-##Method 1, extracting names of only genes that are uniquely expressed
+### Method 1, extracting names of only genes that are uniquely expressed

 Create directories for results